 Counselling can help you to understand and resolve the feelings associated with a whole range of issues: Anxiety, Generalised Anxiety Disorder (GAD), panic disorder, phobias, sadness, depression, suicidal thoughts, separation and divorce, low self esteem, bereavement, addiction, stress, abuse, trauma, Post Traumatic Stress Disorder (PTSD), eating disorders, past issues, illness, loss and many more (please see below for the full range of areas I deal with).

-I am a fully qualified counsellor (since 2013), Hypnotherapist and mental health first aider, with extensive experience of working with a whole range of issues.
+I am a fully qualified Counsellor (since 2013), Hypnotherapist and mental health first aider, with extensive experience of working with individuals aged 16+ on a range of issues.
 In addition to working privately, I also work with Police Officers on issues such as trauma, PTSD, relationships, anxiety, stress and confidence, specialising in the 'Rewind' Trauma technique.
 I also hold a Level 3 Diploma in Addiction Therapy.

 Prior to qualifying as a counsellor, I held several leadership roles in various organisations until a health issue forced me to rethink my priorities.
 I therefore have a deep understanding and appreciation for both the distress brought about by illness, along with the challenges presented by the workplace and the impact on our mental health.
 I have extensive coaching experience and am particularly adept at helping people to achieve their personal and career potential.

 My counselling practice is home-based on the Leeds/Wakefield border in Methley, LS26 where I live with my husband and son, along with our dog, Ralf (don't worry, he doesn't intrude on our sessions!).

 Training, qualifications & experience